garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 .output <name>.csv
 ```

-Below are some examples of how to use the SQL database
+Below we provide users with three examples of how to use the SQL database:

+1. **Basic Usage:** Example script to extract phenotype height, together with covariates Age, Sex, BMI and Centre.
+2. **Use data-coding:** Example script to extract phenotypes from categorical data-fields that contain data-coding information.
+3. **ICD10 example:** Example script to extract phenotypes from ICD-10 codes.

 === "Basic usage"
     ``` sql
     .header on
     .mode csv
-    -- Output to file named Height.csv
+    .output Height.csv 	-- Output to file named Height.csv

-    .output Height.csv
-    SELECT  s.sample_id AS FID,
-            s.sample_id AS IID,
-            age.pheno AS Age,
-            sex.pheno AS Sex,
-            bmi.pheno AS BMI,
-            centre.pheno AS Centre
+    SELECT  s.sample_id AS FID, 	-- select sample_id from table 's' and call it FID s.sample_id AS IID, 	-- select sample_id from table 's' and call it IID age.pheno AS Age, 		-- select pheno from table 'age' and call it Age sex.pheno AS Sex, 		-- select pheno from table 'sex' and call it Sex bmi.pheno AS BMI, 		-- select pheno from table 'bmi' and call it BMI centre.pheno AS Centre 	-- select pheno from table 'centre' and call it Centre

-    FROM    Participant s
-            JOIN    f21001 bmi ON
+    FROM    Participant s 		 	-- using table 'participant', now named as 's' JOIN    f21001 bmi ON
                     s.sample_id=bmi.sample_id   -- join the BMI table by sample ID AND bmi.instance = 0        -- only getting the baseline phenotype
             JOIN    f31 sex ON
                     s.sample_id=sex.sample_id   -- join the Sex table by sample ID AND sex.instance = 0        -- only getting the baseline phenotype
             JOIN    f21003 age ON
                     s.sample_id=age.sample_id   -- join the Age table by sample ID AND age.instance = 0        -- only getting the baseline phenotype
             JOIN    f54 centre ON
                     s.sample_id=centre.sample_id -- join the UKB assessment centre table by sample ID AND centre.instance = 0      -- only getting the baseline phenotype WHERE   s.withdrawn = 0;             -- Exclude any samples who withdrawn their consent
     .quit

     ```